DeathStar3/varicity-experiment/README.md

 More details about the analysed projects and their definition are given in the [Using symfinder on your project](#using-symfinder-on-your-project) section.

-*Note:* The Docker images are automatically downloaded by Docker with the tag `vissoft2021` if they are not found on the host system.
+*Note:* The Docker images are automatically downloaded by Docker with the tag `ist` if they are not found on the host system.
 If an image is not found, you can download it manually with the `docker pull` command

-Example of command to download the `deathstar3/symfinder-fetcher` image with tag `vissoft2021`:
+Example of command to download the `deathstar3/symfinder-fetcher` image with tag `ist`:
 ```
-docker pull deathstar3/symfinder-fetcher:vissoft2021
+docker pull deathstar3/symfinder-fetcher:ist
 ```

 ### Building symfinder